MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 //puts groceries
 //{1=>"potatoes", 2=>"onions", 3=>"eggs"}
 ```

 When you store a value in a hash, you supply two objects - the index (also
 called the key) and the value.

-#### Use the hash literal
+#### Use the Hash Literal

 A hash can also be created using literal notation.
 You can initialize an empty
 hash similarly to `Hash.new` by setting a variable to an empty set of curly braces `{}`.